 Hypothesis 4 proposed that adaptive shame management (high shame acknowledgment but low shame displacement and shame avoidance) would be negatively related to dissociation.
 Findings provide support for this hypothesis.
-As evident in Table 1, shame acknowledgment was negatively related (r = -.35, p < .001) whereas both shame displacement and shame avoidance were positively related to dissociation (r = .17, p < .001; r = .31, p < .001, respectively).
+As evident in Table 1, shame acknowledgment was negatively related (r = -0.33, p < 0.001) whereas both shame displacement and shame avoidance were positively related to dissociation (r = 0.17, p < 0.001; r = 0.30, p < 0.001, respectively).

-Finally, dissociation was significantly and positively correlated to tax evasion (r = .24, p < .001) which was, again, in accord with what we expected (Hypothesis 5).
+Finally, dissociation was significantly and positively correlated to tax evasion (r = 0.22, p < 0.001) which was, again, in accord with what we expected (Hypothesis 5).

-While the correlational findings provided support for many of our hypotheses, they do not provide information about which effects will continue to hold up after controlling for other effects.
+While the correlational findings provide support for many of our hypotheses, they do not provide information about which effects will continue to hold up after controlling for other effects.
 Moreover, the correlations do not address the fit of the conceptual model implicated by the hypotheses, in particular the role of shame management in mediating the relationship between course discontent and how one disengages from the tax system.
 Therefore, we decided to perform a path analysis to explicate the inter-relationships among the variables.